Soviet patriotism: Manifestation in the Soviet Union

-Stalin emphasized a centralist Soviet socialist patriotism that spoke of a collective "Soviet people" and identified Russians as being the "elder brothers of the Soviet people".
+Stalin emphasized a centralist Soviet patriotism that spoke of a collective "Soviet people" and identified Russians as being the "elder brothers of the Soviet people".
 During World War II, Soviet socialist patriotism and Russian nationalism merged, portraying the war not just as a struggle of communists versus fascists, but more as a struggle for national survival.
 During the war, the interests of the Soviet Union and the Russian nation were presented as the same, and as a result Stalin's government embraced Russia's historical heroes and symbols, and established a de facto alliance with the Russian Orthodox Church.
 The war was described by the Soviet government as the Great Patriotic War.
 Nationalities deemed "unreliable" were persecuted, and there were widespread deadly deportations during the Second World War.

 Nikita Khrushchev moved the Soviet government's policies away from Stalin's reliance on Russian nationalism.
 Khrushchev promoted the notion of the people of the Soviet Union as being a supranational "Soviet People" that became state policy after 1961.
 This did not mean that individual ethnic groups lost their separate identities or were to be assimilated but instead promoted a "brotherly alliance" of nations that intended to make ethnic differences irrelevant.
 At the same time, Soviet education emphasized an "internationalist" orientation.
 Many non-Russian Soviet people suspected this "Sovietization" to be a cover for a new episode of "Russification", in particular because learning the Russian language was made a mandatory part of Soviet education, and because the Soviet government encouraged ethnic Russians to move outside of Russia and settle in other Soviet republics.

 Efforts to achieve a united Soviet identity were severely damaged by the severe economic problems in the Soviet Union in the 1970s and 1980s resulting in a wave of anti-Soviet sentiment among non-Russians and Russians alike.
-Mikhail Gorbachev presented himself as a Soviet patriot dedicated to address the country's economic and political challenges, but he was unable to restrain the rising regional and sectarian ethnic nationalism, with the USSR breaking up in 1991.
+Mikhail Gorbachev presented himself as a Soviet patriot dedicated to addressing the country's economic and political challenges, but he was unable to restrain the rising regional and sectarian ethnic nationalism, with the USSR breaking up in 1991.

 Contemporary Soviet patriotism

-In modern day Russia, the Communist Party of the Russian Federation is often said to follow the ideology of Soviet patriotism.
+In modern-day Russia, the Communist Party of the Russian Federation is often said to follow the ideology of Soviet patriotism.

 In many post-Soviet states such as Russia, Ukraine, Moldova, Belarus, Kazakhstan and others, there exists nostalgia for the Soviet Union, primarily among the older generation of people.
 Soviet symbolism and propaganda has been utilized by the Russian forces during the Russo-Ukrainian War (especially during the 2022 Russian invasion of Ukraine), to legitimize the actions of the Russian forces in Ukraine.